 Paul’s conversion is an enigma in and of itself.
 The apostle Paul is one of the few so-called historical "certainties" that scholars don't question, even though he is not attested to by any secular sources (based primarily on the firm authenticity of most of his letters, the natural flow of content contained in his letters, and the sheer number of early Christian sources attesting to his existence).

 A theory I've heard to date is that Paul's experience was due to an epileptic seizure he had on his way to Damascus during his encounter with the risen Lord (Acts 9:1-7).
 Though epileptic seizures have been known to cause religious experiences, this seems doubtful under the circumstances.
 Aside from the fact Acts records that the men with Paul could actually hear the voice themselves, the question must be asked why we would assume that Paul's condition was a result of an encounter with Jesus in the first place and not Abraham, David, Moses, Gabriel, Michael, Yahweh himself or even one of the myriad number of gods of the Greek pantheon?
 Could someone be so totally swayed from a cultural religious conviction over to a religious belief they have enmity against based on an epileptic seizure?
 This would be analogous to Osama bin Laden converting to Christianity from an epileptic seizure and then attempting to convert his Muslim peers in Afghanistan in spite of harsh treatment and persecution by his peers.
+Is that plausible?

 We would have to assume Bin Laden had gone insane, yet this still doesn't really explain conversion from one extreme religious belief to another that he had enmity towards prior.
 What's even more of a mystery is Paul's choice of Jewish candidates for his deep theological beliefs.
 Picking Jesus of Nazareth as a candidate for Paul to deify, honor and worship as the Messiah of Israel out the pool of other great and influential Jewish men at his ready disposal who did not die by crucifixion, such as Hillel or Shammai (both being the forerunners of first century Phariseeism), John the Baptist, the Teacher of Righteousness, Gamaliel, or even his Jewish peer James the brother of Jesus makes absolutely no sense apart from a miraculous persuasion.
 All these other men had sizable followings, were considered very wise, honored the God of Israel, had impacted Judaism in a positive and memorable way, and lived moral lifestyles just the same.
-The major difference, of course, is were not killed in such a reputable manner.
+The major difference, of course, is that none of them were killed in such a disreputable manner.

 No matter the imaginary theories used to solve this problem, they all still fail to give a natural explanation of Paul's sudden conversion from the faith he grew up in and was a radical fundamentalist adherent to, to a movement he was a fervent enemy against, and why he picked a crucified Jew from Nazareth to deify, honor and worship in the first place.
-The fact that Jesus was the most unlikely choice, out of the pool of other great and honorable Jewish men of Paul's era he could have used to brand his unusually heavy theology is inexplicable regardless of any speculative medical condition used to explain Paul's abrupt conversion.
+The fact that Jesus was the most unlikely choice, out of the pool of other great and honorable Jewish men of Paul's era he could have used to brand this unusually heavy theology is inexplicable regardless of any speculative medical condition used to explain Paul's abrupt conversion.
 An illicit act of stealing the body and perpetrating a resurrection story from those whom Paul had personal contact makes anything less than an actual resurrection absurd in the face of these factors.